2nd Mobile Brigade Combat Team (Airborne), 11th Airborne Division: Operation Enduring Freedom IX-X

 Col. Michael L. Howard assumed command in July 2008.
 With the brigade already identified for deployment to Afghanistan in support of Operation Enduring Freedom IX-X, COL Howard led a rapid train-up including a month-long rotation at the National Training Center in October–November 2008.

 In February 2009, just 14 months after returning from its 15-month deployment to Iraq, the brigade deployed to eastern Afghanistan as a part of Regional Command East, International Security Assistance Force.
 The brigade's area of combat operations included Khost, Paktia, and Paktika provinces, all on the border with Pakistan; brigade headquarters was at Forward Operating Base Salerno in Khost.
-Known as Task Force Yukon, the brigade was augmented with eight battalion-sized units: Headquarters and Headquarters Detachment (HHD), 709th MP BN from United States Army Europe, augmented with Company B, 2nd Battalion, 151st Infantry Regiment from the Indiana Army National Guard) (for FOB Salerno base defense and security operations in Khost province), an infantry battalion (1st Battalion, 121st Infantry Regiment) from the Georgia Army National Guard, an aviation battalion from the 101st Airborne Division (replaced mid-tour with an aviation battalion from the 3rd Infantry Division), three Provincial Reconstruction Teams, and two Army National Guard Agri-Business Development Teams.
+Known as Task Force Yukon, the brigade was augmented with eight battalion-sized units: Headquarters and Headquarters Detachment (HHD), 709th MP BN from United States Army Europe, augmented with soldiers from Company B, 2nd Battalion, 151st Infantry Regiment from the Indiana Army National Guard) (for FOB Salerno base defense and security operations in Khost province), an infantry battalion (1st Battalion, 121st Infantry Regiment) from the Georgia Army National Guard, an aviation battalion from the 101st Airborne Division (replaced mid-tour with an aviation battalion from the 3rd Infantry Division), three Provincial Reconstruction Teams, and two Army National Guard Agri-Business Development Teams.
 Total task force strength was approximately 5,500 personnel.
 Serving under the 101st Airborne Division, then the 82nd Airborne Division, the brigade conducted counter-insurgency operations for 12 months in partnership with Afghan National Security Forces and supervised governance, development, and agriculture projects in coordination with the Afghan government.

 The brigade redeployed to Fort Richardson in February–March 2010.
 The welcome home ceremony was held on 25 March 2010 at the Sullivan Arena in Anchorage with Alaska Governor Sean Parnell in attendance.
 Thirteen brigade Soldiers were killed in action during the deployment; they are honored with a black granite memorial located in front of the brigade headquarters at Fort Richardson.
 SPC Bowe Bergdahl, assigned to B Company, 1st Battalion, 501st Infantry Regiment (Airborne), was held captive by the Taliban from June 2009 to June 2014.

 On 1 July 2010, COL Howard relinquished command to LTC Shanon Mosakowski, the brigade's deputy commander.
 MG William Troy, commanding general of United States Army Alaska, hosted the change of command ceremony, which included a traditional pass and review with the brigade's six battalions represented by large formations on the field.
 COL Howard's next assignment was with NATO headquarters in Belgium.
 LTC Mosakowski served as commander until August 2010 when COL Morris T. Goins assumed command.